Rupatadine: Mechanism of action

 Rupatadine is a second generation, non-sedating, long-acting histamine antagonist with selective peripheral H1 receptor antagonist activity.
 It further blocks the receptors of the platelet-activating factor (PAF) according to in vitro and in vivo studies.

 Rupatadine possesses anti-allergic properties such as the inhibition of the degranulation of mast cells induced by immunological and non-immunological stimuli, and inhibition of the release of cytokines, particularly of the tumor necrosis factors (TNF) in human mast cells and monocytes.

 Pharmacokinetics

 Rupatadine has several active metabolites such as desloratadine, 3-hydroxydesloratadine, 5-hydroxydesloratadine and 6-hydroxydesloratadine.

 History

 Rupatadine discovery, pre-clinical and clinical development was performed by Uriach, a Spanish pharmaceutical company.
 It was launched in 2003 in Spain under the brand name of Rupafin.
 It was launched in Canada under the name Rupall.

 Brand names

-Brand names include Rupafin, Rupall, Rinialer, Pafinur, Rupax, Urtimed, Wystamm and Ralif, among others.
+Brand names include Rupafin, Rupall, Rupanase, Rinialer, Pafinur, Rupax, Urtimed, Wystamm and Ralif, Rupita (EURO Pharma Ltd.)among others.